Tom Andersen

 Director, Deer Pond Farm

 Cathy joined the Connecticut Audubon Society in the fall of 2015.
 In her first year, she served as the director of the Coastal Center at Milford Point.
-In 2017 she was then chosen to direct the newest sanctuary, Deer Pond Farm.
-Cathy is responsible for all startup operations for this great new center.
-Her growing team is made up of a dedicated and talented staff, volunteers and vendors.
+In 2017 she was then chosen to direct and lead the start-up of Deer Pond Farm, a new 850-acre nature preserve and center.
+Cathy oversees all business and land management operations here.
+Her team is made up of dedicated and talented staff, volunteers, vendors and community partners.

-Prior to joining us, she worked for the Maritime Aquarium at Norwalk in the Education Department since 1999.
-Cathy managed the aquarium’s research and education vessel and collaborated on scientific database development for the Long Island Sound Biodiversity Census Project.
+Prior to joining us, she worked at the Maritime Aquarium in Norwalk.
+Cathy managed and worked on the aquarium’s research vessel and collaborated on scientific database development for the Long Island Sound Biodiversity Census Project.
 She was key in developing a new business model for working with regional schools throughout the year.

 Cathy holds a Bachelor of Science degree in business administration from St. Michael’s College in Vermont.
-Additionally, she is a Master Wildlife Conservationist volunteer for the Connecticut Department of Energy and Environmental Protection Wildlife Division.
+Additionally, she is a Master Wildlife Conservationist volunteer for the CT DEEP Wildlife Division.
 Among other projects, her volunteer work has included many winter hours at the Shepaug Bald Eagle View in Southbury.
+Locally, Cathy serves on several non-profit boards and volunteers with environmental and recreational organizations.

 Sarah Heminway